 If you have children and are in need of some inspiration on getting them to love their veggies, then this kid-friendly recipe is for you.
 I'm visiting my family in Wisconsin now.
-My children love to play with my brother's four children who are all about the same ages as mine.
-Now, my children love their vegetables, but my brother's children are not the same.
-They are a little more hesitant to have a gigantic pile of raw vegetables fill their plates.
-My oldest niece is the most adventuresome when it comes to new vegetables.
-She always asks what I'm eating and wants to try it.
+My children love to play with my brother's four children who are all in a similar age range as my children.
+My children love their vegetables, but my brother's children are a little more hesitant to have a gigantic pile of raw vegetables on their plates.
+My oldest niece is the most adventuresome when it comes to new vegetables; she always asks what I'm eating and wants to try it.
 The other day she tasted purple daikon radish for the first time and loved it, as well as sliced raw kohlrabi.
 So when I introduced her to this salad, she literally could not stop eating it.
-Even before dinner was served she was stealing the lettuce and vegetables off the platter!
+Even before dinner was served, she was stealing the lettuce and vegetables off the platter!

 Beautiful, bright colors excite children.
 Why do you think candy is dyed with the most brilliant colors?
 A platter of fruits and vegetables arranged in a beautiful way is pleasing to the eyes, and even before we eat, our eyes send messages to our brain to begin producing digestive juices in preparation for what is before us.
 If you make the vegetable presentation appetizing to your children, you might be more likely to naturally gain their acceptance in eating a plate of fresh vegetables.
 The key to children trying something new, and enjoying it, is patience and persistence (keep offering it)!